IDEA: Leader-In-Training (LIT)

 Open to Ontario Indigenous students in the 2022/23 school year.

-To be eligible for the IDEA-Horizons program students must meet the following requirements :
+To be eligible for the IDEA-LIT program students must meet the following requirements :

 • Students must identify as Indigenous (First Nations, Métis, and/or Inuit).